What is lambda in Python

 6

-As expected the output returns the correct number (2*3).
+The output returns the correct number (2*3).

 A lambda is an IIFE (Immediately Invoked Function Expression).
-It’s basically a way to say that a lambda function is executed immediately as soon as it’s defined.
+It’s a way to say that a lambda function is executed immediately as soon as it’s defined.

 Difference Between a Lambda Function and a Regular Function